marcelotto/spread2rdf/README.md

 - followed by a Ruby symbol with the arbitrary name of the column,
 - an optional list of named parameters (described below),
 - and an optional block with custom logic (described below).
-The order of the column definitions is significant and must correspond to the order of columns of the worksheet.
+The order of column definitions is significant and must correspond to the order of columns in the worksheet.
 Columns which should be ignored, simply leave the optional parameter and block empty.
 Note, that the first column is defined by the ```start``` parameter of the worksheet.

 ###### ```predicate``` parameter
-The URI of a RDF property which should be used for construction of triples for values this column.
+The URI of the RDF property which should be used for constructing of triples for values of this column.
-Leaving this parameter unspecified has the same effect as setting ```statement``` to ```:none```.
+Leaving this parameter unspecified has the same effect as setting ```statement``` to ```:none``` (see below).

 ###### ```object``` parameter
 This parameter specifies the construction of an object resource or value for a